-The Messianic kingdom of God will be characterized by God's righteousness and justice.
-Any movement that ascribes to "justice" must be evaluated by God's standard of justice which is always defined by God's righteousness.
-As demonstrated in this paper, God's righteousness is directly connected to what is not only true, but what is true in one's heart.
-McClain writes, "The moral virtue of truth will be exalted in every phase of the Kingdom.
-In contrast to the average ruler of today - who is able to justify almost any story of an untruth on the ground of 'political expediency' - the coming King will 'bring forth justice in truth' (Isa.
+this article, God's righteousness is directly connected to what is not only true, but what is true in one's heart.
+McClain writes,

+The moral virtue of truth will be exalted in every phase of the Kingdom.
+In contrast to the average ruler of today-who is able to justify almost any story of an untruth on the ground of 'political expediency'-the coming King will 'bring forth justice in truth' (Isa.
 42:3, ASV).
-According to Scripture, there is no deeper form of immorality than untruth."
+According to Scripture, there is no deeper form of immorality than untruth.49

 Two of the abominable sins which the Lord hates are a lying tongue and a false witness who speaks lies (Prov 6:16-17).
 The eschatological kingdom which the Lord overthrows will be known for injustice, unrighteousness, and dishonesty (Isa 59:4, 9, 14).
-God's righteousness will be the justice in the kingdom of God, and this justice is very different from the social justice movement which uses lies, disinformation, and deceit to accomplish their societal goals.
+God's righteousness will be the justice in the kingdom of God, and this justice is very different from the social justice movement which uses lies, disinformation, and deceit to accomplish its societal goals.

 Palestinian Christian and liberation theologian Naim Stifan Ateek seeks to establish "justice" for Palestinian Christians through misinformation and lies.
-Concerning the Israeli conquest of Deir Yasin he writes, "Deir Yasin was a small town on the outskirts of Jerusalem.
-When the soldiers occupied it, they massacred 254 persons, including women and children and threw their bodies in a well."
-While the events and casualties of Deir Yasin are a matter of discussion to this day, 254 persons were not "massacred."
+Concerning the Israeli conquest of Deir Yasin, he writes, "Deir Yasin was a small town on the outskirts of Jerusalem.
+When the soldiers occupied it, they massacred 254 persons, including women and children and threw their bodies in a well."50 Although the events and casualties of Deir Yasin are a matter of discussion to this day, 254 persons were not "massacred."
 A battle transpired at Deir Yasin and some of the Arab casualties were fighting back.
-Palestinian survivors also claim the number of casualties was much lower.51 Ateek has created a narrative that supports his social agenda.
+Palestinian survivors also claim the number of casualties was much lower.51 Ateek has

-49 McClain, The Greatness of the Kingdom, 222.
+49 McClain, Greatness of the Kingdom, 222.

-50 Naim Stifan Ateek, Justice, and Only Justice: A Palestinian Theology of Liberation (Maryknoll, NY: Orbis Books, 1989), 8.
+50 Naim Stifan Ateek, Justice, and Only Justice: A Palestinian Theology of Liberation (Maryknoll, NY: Orbis, 1989), 8.
 Ateek provides an endnote to the comment, "See chapter 2, p.
 31" which does not verify his claim.